amelioro/ameliorate/.github/ISSUE_TEMPLATE/other-issues.md

 ---
 name: Other issues
-about: Anything that isn't a bug or feature - e.g. technical ideas or a question
+about: Anything that isn't a bug or feature - e.g. technical ideas, docs improvement, a question
 title: ""
 labels: needs review
 assignees: ""